robinmalik/microsoft-graph-docs/concepts/howto-customsecurityattributes.md

 The following examples illustrate how to remove custom security attributes from users and service principals.
 To remove a custom security attribute from an object, assign the customSecurityAttributeDefinition the value `null` (for single-valued types) or an empty collection (for collection types).

-### Example 11: Remove a single-valued custom security attribute assignment from a user
+### Example 8: Remove a single-valued custom security attribute assignment from a user

 In the following example, the custom security attribute to remove has the following settings:

-+ The customSecurityAttributeDefinition object is named `ProjectDate`.
++ The customSecurityAttributeDefinition object is named `ProjectDate`
-+ It belongs to an attributeSet group named `Engineering`.
++ It belongs to an attributeSet group named `Engineering`

 #### Request